GHornshaw/music-ratings-visuals/README.md

 ## Upcoming

-I am planning to include a visualisation of average album/song lengths against my ratings to identify if there is any pacing I tend to like or dislike more, but I will first have to populate the spreadsheet with album lengths.
+- Visualisation of avergae album/song length against ratings to identify if pacing has an impact on enjoyment.
+Requires processing of song lengths from track listings.

-I am also planning to plot my ratings over time, coloured by genre, to identify if there have been (or will be) any changes to my taste since starting.
-In order to do this I will have to include date of entry in the spreadsheet and back-fill it (difficult).
+- Visualisation of ratings over time, coloured by genre, to identify if there have been changes to my taste since this project started.
+Requires backdated ordering of spreadsheet entries (sigh).

+- NLP on album Wiki article text to identify associations of descriptive terms, critic sentiment, commercial reception, and chart performance with my ratings.
+Just started on this.

+- When at 500 albums: predictive modelling of ratings from basic features and NLP features from wiki.